 Our Customer Care Commitment

-At the Exeter Mental Health Clinic, you can expect to experience safe, confidential and reliable therapeutic work that is respectful, treats you as an individual and conforms to ethical standards at all times.
+You can expect to experience safe, confidential and reliable therapeutic work that is respectful, treats you as an individual and conforms to ethical standards at all times.

 “We show a human–yet measured-response to difficulties”

 You should always feel respected within our organization.
 We will respect your unique identity as an individual regardless of your ethnic origin, gender, culture, language, disability, religious beliefs, sexual orientation or gender positioning.

 Please let us know about your access needs.

 “We will respect your unique identity as an individual”